daniel-furman/daniel-furman.github.io/content/posts/zero-to-one-AI.md

 ---
-title: "Use a startup mentality to productize AI solutions."
+title: "Use a startup mentality to productize AI/ML solutions."
 date: 2022-16-10
 katex: true
 markup: "mmark"
 ---
 # Use a startup mentality to productize AI solutions
+<br><br>
-## Why sound business fundamentals is all you need to succesfully integrate AI in commercial contexts
+## Why sound business fundamentals is all you need to succesfully integrate AI solutions in commercial contexts
 ---

 <p align="center"> <img src="/posts/blog_AI_image.jpeg"/ width = "475" height = "225"> </p>